dine2014/texbook-mfbook-bugs/bugs.md

 tex.web|§1062|\<`hlist`\>|\<hlist\>
 mf.web|§632|‘to be read again’.|‘to be read again’;

 Page 47 of *The TeXbook* implies that characters of category 13 are converted to tokens “by attaching the category code”, but in fact active characters are converted to a special kind of control sequences.
-They're not allowed in, for example, `\csname...\endcsname` even if they're made unexpandable.
+After saying `\let~=\endcsname`, the `~` in `\csname foo~` finishes the `\csname` construction rather than contributing a `~` character to the control sequence name.

 Exercise 8.1 of *The METAFONTbook* assumes that the ‘..’ operator is left-associative.
 In fact (*p* .. *q*) .. *r* is usually different from *p* .. *q* .. *r*.
 But I think this is a white lie.